amjadabdul/FSND-Trivia_API/backend/README.md

     "message": "Bad Request"
 }
 ```
-The API will return three error types when requests fail:

 - 400:  Bad Request
 - 404:  not found
 - 422:  Unprocessable
 - 500:  Server Error